fleming79/ipykernel/CONTRIBUTING.md

 # Contributing

-This project is in development.
+This project is under active development.
 Feel free to create an issue to provide feedback.

 ## Development